ichaparroc/oreganodiseasesdataset/README.md

 - Erbert F. Osco-Mamani (eosco@unjbg.edu.pe)

 ## Files:
-- 224x224.zip is the Novel Dataset described in the paper.
+- train|valid.zip is the Novel Dataset described in the paper.
 For full-size images, write an e-mail to authors.
 - best.z0X is the .h5 highly-accuracy model with weights.

 ## How to cite this article?